adlh/Cakephp2_Securimage/README.md

 The component should be included like a standard CakePHP component, in whichever controller you wish to use it.
 In my examples, I’m using a controller named ContactsController.
-The corresponding model’s name is Contact.
+The corresponding model’s name is ContactForm.

 Simple example: